 Catalina Goanta (E.C.)

-During February 2018 - February 2019, Catalina was a Niels Stensen fellow and visited the University of St. Gallen (The Institute of Work and Employment) and Harvard University (The Berkman Center for Internet and Society).
-Catalina is also a non-residential fellow of the Stanford Transatlantic Technology Law Forum, and was a visiting researcher at the Stanford Law School during September 2017.
+I am Assistant Professor in Private Law at the Faculty of Law, postdoctoral researcher at Studio Europa (Maastricht Working on Europe) and I manage the Maastricht Law and Tech Lab together with Gijs van Dijck and Marcel Schaper, which is a unique research group with seven computer scientists in residence at a law school.
+During February 2018 - February 2019, I was a Niels Stensen fellow and visited the University of St. Gallen (The Institute of Work and Employment) and Harvard University (The Berkman Center for Internet and Society).
+I'm also a non-residential fellow of the Stanford Transatlantic Technology Law Forum.